 The address must be added in ABC Mobile

 There are times when a neutral meeting place would work best for all parties involved.
 Great!
 Follow this guide when encountering such a situation.
-If these steps are not taken, the wrong address for service will appear on the proof and you will be liable for the error.
+If these steps are not taken, the wrong address for service will appear on the proof and it will not be signable.

 Steps for adding an address in ABC Mobile: